 When to wear

-People are now being encouraged to wear non-medical masks when it’s difficult to maintain a social distancing space of six feet or more (i.e., shopping in grocery stores, using public transit).
+It is now required to wear non-medical masks in most public places (i.e., shopping in grocery stores, using public transit).
 Wearing a mask is on the same level as washing your hands and practising cough etiquette.
 A mask alone will not protect you from COVID-19.

 You’ll also need to wear a mask if you’re ill and in public (i.e., going to a medical appointment), as wearing one prevents you from spreading germs to others.

 These recommendations may change as the pandemic evolves.

 Personal protective equipment shortage

 Globally, there’s been shortage of personal protective equipment (PPE).
 One critical piece of PPE is masks.
 So, it’s best to use a non-medical-grade mask to ensure our front-line health workers always have access to the medical-grade masks they need to work safely.

 Considerations when buying